Financial Aid Disbursement

 Adjustments to Awards

-Adjustments (increases/decreases) are made to your financial aid awards up to the later of the Tuesday of the third week of classes or when your financial aid disburses.
-This is CCC's official the Pell Recalculation Date.
-If you are not attending your class, you are not entitled to the financial aid.
+Adjustments (increases/decreases) are made to your financial aid awards up to the 100% refund deadline as published in the Academic Calendar If you are not attending your class, you are not entitled to the financial aid.
 If you withdraw from all of your classes, we calculate what you owe back and charge you per Department of Education Regulations.
 This is called a "Return of Title IV Funds Calculation."

 When your financial aid is more than you owe to CCC: You will receive a direct deposit or a check in the mail for the difference.